palletron/twistlock/README.md

-Rotterdam
+Twistlock
 =========
 Container management system
 ---------------------------

-The idea of Rotterdam is to provide an abstract interface for running containers and linking them to external services and resources.
+The idea of Twistlock is to provide an abstract interface for running containers and linking them to external services and resources.

 Interface